learn-co-curriculum/crafting-html-docs-readme/README.md

 </html>
 ```

-Every HTML page is made up of two sections, a `head` and a `body`.
-The `head`
+Every HTML page is made up of two primary sections: a `head` and a `body`.
+The
-element contains metadata about the HTML document and other information for the
+`head` element contains metadata about the HTML document and other information
-browser, while the `body` element contains the actual content.
+for the browser, while the `body` element contains the actual content.

 ```html
 <!DOCTYPE html>